-The scope of work is planned to improve livability for residents, as well as increase energy efficiency and reduce operating costs.
+The scope of work included improve livability for residents, as well as increase energy efficiency and reduce operating costs.
 The City initially provided loans to RPJ Housing to acquire and preserve these properties, as well as Lacy Court Apartments (Commonwealth Avenue) in 2006 - 2007.
 AHDC bought the properties from RPJ in 2011 in order to permanently refinance and renovate the properties.
 Lacy Court is now scheduled to be renovated in 2016.
 In exchange for the City’s ongoing support, AHDC has agreed to keep rents at all three properties affordable for at least 40 more years.

 Office of Housing Welcomes Beauregard Relocation Coordinator

 As part of the ongoing implementation of the Beauregard Small Area Plan (BSAP), the Office of Housing has hired a Relocation Coordinator to assist residents impacted by the proposed future redevelopment.
 Cari Palermo, who recently completed the relocation of tenants in the Buckingham Village redevelopment in Arlington County, will help coordinate relocation resources and manage the waiting list for committed affordable units.